 requestsor Node'saxios

-The cURL to Code Converter automates every step below โ paste your command, pick a language, and get working code instantly.
+The cURL to Code Converter automates every step below.
+Paste your command, pick a language, and get working code instantly.

 Step 1: Identify the URL and Method

-Find the URL in your cURL command โ it's usually the only argument without a leading dash.
-Check for an explicit -X or --request flag specifying the HTTP method; if there isn't one, cURL defaults to GET unless a -d or --data flag is present, in which case it defaults to POST instead.
+Find the URL in your cURL command.
+It's usually the only argument without a leading dash.
+Check for an explicit -X or --request flag specifying the HTTP method.
+If there isn't one, cURL defaults to GET unless a -d or --data flag is present, in which case it defaults to POST instead.

 Example cURL command: